Start9Labs/documentation/site/source/guides/service-guides/nextcloud/nextcloud-setup/nextcloud-linux.rst

 1. Install the Contacts and Calendar apps in Nextcloud.
 2. Make sure you are on Thunderbird version 102.3.0 or greater and then import your LAN certificate:

-    - First, follow the :ref:`instructions for adding your Root CA to your system<lan-linux>` and then the :ref:`Thunderbird-specific instructions<lan-thunderbird>`.
+    - First, follow the :ref:`instructions for adding your Root CA to your system<ca-linux>` and then the :ref:`Thunderbird-specific instructions<lan-thunderbird>`.

 3. Download the `TBSync` and `Provider for CalDAV & CardDAV` add-ons by searching for them in the "Tools -> Add-ons and Themes" menu.
 4. Go back to "Tools -> Add-ons and Themes -> Extensions" and click the 'wrench' icon next to TBSync.